Ramya-Ravisankar/IS601midterm-spring2024/readme.md

 ### More information on the code changes and description
 1. added four basic commands: add, subtract, multiply, and divide, making the calculator program interactive.

 2. Implemented a menu command that displays available commands from the command dictionary at the application's start and when the user types "menu."
-This is a self-guided challenge to deepen your understanding of dynamic command integration.

 3. Tested the functionality and coverage